 On Friday morning MBC will run a special two-hour class for people who want to get started on banjo (or for those who have already gotten started and figure they need a quick review before diving into our novice program).
 The class covers the following topics: getting acquainted with the instrument, holding it, getting in tune, how to finger the strings and play a few basic chords, how to keep time by simple strumming, etc. For those who are undecided about which banjo path to pursue, our instructors will also demonstrate both bluegrass and old time styles on the banjo and explain some of the pluses and minuses about trying to learn each genre.
 "Introducing the Banjo" is open to all MBC Registrants; in other words, if you have signed up for the regular camp, you do NOT have to also be registered for the Pre-Camp to attend this class.

-Study Bass, Dobro, Fiddle, Guitar & Mandolin Full Time at MBC
+Study Bass, Old-time Fiddle, Bluegrass Fiddle, Guitar & Mandolin Full Time at MBC

 The MBC Bass Track: We offer a full program in bass, with one option during each class session.
 You can study bass full or part time.
-Our principal instructor for 2014 is MBC stalwart Tom Ball.
-Other bass classes will be taught by Frank Youngman.
+Our instructor for the 2015 bass program is Jeremy Darrow.
+Other bass instructors are TBA.

-The MBC Fiddle Track: We offer a full program in old-time, or Appalachian style fiddle, with one option during each class session.
-Full-time fiddle players can now study their instrument throughout, while others can enrich their experience by taking an occasional old-time fiddle class.
+The MBC Old-time Fiddle Track: We offer a full program in old-time, or Appalachian style fiddle, with one option during each class session.
+Full-time fiddle players can now study old-time style throughout, while others can enrich their experience by taking an occasional old-time fiddle class.
 This class is recommended for fiddlers of any kind with at least one year’s experience, and for violinists with classical training who are interested in learning Appalachian style.
 Our principal instructor in the fiddle program for 2015 is the great West Virginia fiddler Bobby Taylor.
-Old-time fiddle Classes will also be taught by Adam Hurt, Bruce Molsky and Peter Knupfer.
+Old-time fiddle Classes will also be taught by Paul Brown and Adam Hurt.